odisfm/zcx-core/docs/content/docs.md

     If you think you've found an error in these docs or a problem with zcx, please [report a bug](lessons/reporting-bugs.md).
 Alternatively, [reach out on Discord](https://discord.zcxcore.com).

+!!! tip "Offline copy"
+    You may download an offline copy of this documentation from [GitHub](https://get.zcxcore.com).
+    Scroll down to "assets" and download the zipped documentation, then unzip and open `index.html`.

 ## Important guides